Filing for Divorce in Sacramento, CA?

 - Alimony / spousal support - For divorces where one spouse is required to pay spousal support, the court may make a decision based on the length of the marriage.
 If the couple was married for less than a decade, the supporting spouse may be required to make alimony payments for a period of time equal to half of the length of the marriage.
 For marriages that lasted 10 years or more, support can continue until the payee remarries or either party passes away.

 - Property division - Community property states like California divide assets and obligations equally when they were acquired over the course of a marriage.
-In some cases, property division is very complicated, including real estate, retirement funds, personal property, and more.
+In some cases, property division is very complicated, including real estate, retirement funds, businesses, professional corporations, partnerships, personal property, and more.
 The right lawyer on your side could make a huge difference.
 Complex property division is especially common in high asset divorce cases.

 Choosing Between Contested vs. Uncontested Divorce